 Installing Engineered Maple Flooring

-All of our engineered maple flooring is easy to install.
+All of our wooden flooring is easy to install.
 However, some methods are easier than others.

 The floating floor method using a tongue and groove system is the most popular.
 Most engineered wood floors are fitted with a tongue and groove system.
 This secures the planks tightly by slotting them together.
 They are not stuck down to the subfloor which means they can be easily moved if needed.
 It is also the fastest method of installation.